dfki-in-icc/5G-PRACH-Smart-Jammer/common/utils/LATSEQ/README.txt

 LATSEQ_P macro calls log_measure().
 The idea is to have a low-footprint at logging explains why log_measure() should do a minimal amount of operations.

 latseq_log_to_file() is the function run in the logger thread.
 It writes log_elements in the log file.

+LATSEQ_P with direction of D (Downlink) or U (Uplink) observed the passage of a data.
+LATSEQ_P with direction of I (Information) observed a scalar property at a point of code. e.g. buffer occupancy.

 === Assumptions
 - All the point and latseq module run on the same machine (to don't have to synchronize clock of different machines)